antlr/intellij-plugin-v4/README.md

 will bring up a list of things you can generate.
 The only one so far is a generator to create lexical rules for any literals, referenced in the parser grammar, that have not been defined.

+## Limitations

+The `ANTLR Preview` window is based on a grammar interpreter, not on the actual generated parser.
+This means that things like actions and predicates will not be evaluated during live preview, because the interpreter is language agnostic.

+For the same reasons, if your parser and/or lexer classes extend a custom implementation of the base parser/lexer classes, your custom code will *not* be run during live preview.

 ## History